 16. Eat adequate protein

-Make sure you are eating a sufficient amount of protein that is required for you.
+Make sure you are eating a sufficient amount of protein that is required of you.
 Studies suggest that protein digestion promotes a boost in your metabolism by burning calories up to 20-30%.

 Protein induces a thermogenic effect faster than the digestion of carbohydrates and fats.
 Consume an adequate protein intake for the repair and building of body tissues.